15 Best Things to Do in Bryce Canyon National Park

 6. Under-the-Rim Trail

-However, on one nice spring day, I decided to check this one off my bucket list by hiking the entire Under-the-Rim Trail from north to south in one day!
+However, on one nice spring day, I decided to check this one off my bucket list by hiking the entire Under-the-Rim Trail from north to south in a single day!

-For experienced hikers, it’s not as bad of an adventure as it may sound, and it may even be easier to hike lighter but farther, as opposed to heavier, over the course of a few nights.
-Regardless, you can learn about the entire Under-the-Rim Trail, including the locations of all the campsites and water sources, in my separate article.
+For experienced hikers, doing exactly as I did is not as difficult an adventure as it may sound, and it may even be easier to hike lighter but farther, opposed to heavier over the course of a few nights.

 Read My Separate Post: Under-the-Rim Trail